mariadb-corporation/MaxScale/Documentation/Filters/Wcar.md

 ## Capturing Traffic

+This first section explains how capture is done with configuration value `start_capture=true`.
+But note that capture can be started and stopped dynamically using module commands as well (where the configuration value can be`start_capture=false`, or omitted as that is the default).

 Two things are needed to replay a workload: the client traffic that's captured by MaxScale and a backup of the database that is used to initialize the replay server.
 The backup must be taken from the point in time where the capture starts